Epithelia are multiscale active liquid crystals: Methods

 \subsubsection{Topological defects}

-Topological defects were identified by first interpolating the $p-$fold orientation field on a square $22 \times 22$ grid by means of the coarse-graining procedure in Eq.~\eqref{eqn:CoarseGraining} and then computing the winding number along each unit cell.
-That is:
+Topological defects were identified by first interpolating the $p-$fold orientation field on a square $22 \times 22$ grid by means of the coarse-graining procedure in Eq.~\eqref{eqn:CoarseGraining} and then computing the winding number along each unit cell (see e.g. Ref.~\cite{Giomi2015}).
+That is